 The United Nations system has coordinated efforts to address VAWG/harmful practices and advance the full realization of women's rights through various initiatives.
 The strength of the United Nations is advocacy, providing technical assistance to prompt change at the normative level and, in recent years, service provision and data collection as well as in supporting state institutional capacity and legislative reforms.
 The United Nations supports more robust prevention efforts, demonstrated by the development of the first-ever Prevention Framework (led by UN Women with ILO, OHCHR, UNDP, UNESCO, UNFPA and WHO).
 This framework presents a common approach to preventing VAWG within the United Nations system and a roadmap for implementing evidence-based strategies.
-In the area of services, the Essential Services Joint Programme, co-led by UN WOMEN and UNFPA and in collaboration with UNDP, UNODC and WHO, aims to deliver quality essential services in the areas of health (including sexual and reproductive health) law enforcement and justice, social services and coordination and governance is being rolled out in more than 50 countries.
+In the area of services, the Essential Services Joint Programme, co-led by UN WOMEN and UNFPA and in collaboration with UNDP, UNODC and WHO, aims to deliver quality essential services in the areas of health (including sexual and reproductive health) law enforcement and justice, social services, coordination and governance.
+The Joint Programme is being rolled out in more than 50 countries.

 Other major data and data system efforts will be leveraged such as GBVIMS, demographic health surveys (DHS), and special surveys.
 This will be done to track prevalence and trends in VAWG, monitor service coverage, manage cases, and evaluate programme effectiveness.
 Regarding harmful practices, the UNFPA and UNICEF joint programmes on the abandonment of female genital mutilation/cutting (FGM/C) and child, early and forced marriage are currently largest (global and national) programmes that aim to eliminate such practices.
-These Programmes could provide a platform for scaling up proposed actions under this Initiative.
+These Programmes provide a platform for scaling up proposed actions under this Initiative.
+Building on these two joint programmes, a regional component of the Spotlight Initiative for Africa that will enhance a regional approach to eliminating SGBV, HP, and promoting SRHR will be designed.
 In addition, the United Nations will support Member States in implementing commitments on eliminating VAWG, a major challenge as noted in the Beijing Platform for Action 20-year review.
 Findings from selected countries on the most effective policies to sustainably prevent and address VAWG/harmful practices will be sought to acquire lessons and knowledge that will inform programme replication and scaling up in other contexts.

 The Spotlight Initiative will build on the knowledge and results achieved by other United Nation initiatives, ranging in scope, purpose and size and, in some cases, be used to reinforce them.
-The initiative it will rely on knowledge and good practices of long-running, effective initiatives by civil society organizations like AWID, Men Engage Alliance, European Women's Lobby, DIVA, DAWN, FEMNET, YWCA, CWGL, ICRW, Madre, FIMI that have global, regional and national influence.
+The initiative will rely on knowledge and good practices of long-running, effective initiatives by civil society organizations like AWID, Men Engage Alliance, European Women's Lobby, DIVA, DAWN, FEMNET, YWCA, CWGL, ICRW, Madre, FIMI that have global, regional and national influence.

 Although the Spotlight Initiative will not address VAWG/harmful practices in emergency settings or conflict situations, it will contribute to emergency preparedness in contexts where applicable.
 Because complex emergencies-including natural disasters, post-conflict settings, and destabilizing situations-can strike at any moment, preparedness is critical for establishing resilient and functional responses across the continuum of settings.
-Within the framework of disaster risk reduction, emergency preparedness requires long-term, comprehensive engagement and the Spotlight Initiative will contribute, where possible, to current programming to safeguard the rights and wellbeing of women and girls.
+Within the framework of disaster risk reduction,19 emergency preparedness requires long-term, comprehensive engagement and the Spotlight Initiative will contribute, where possible, to current programming to safeguard the rights and wellbeing of women and girls.